Ciğer kebabı

 Ciğer kebabı (English: liver kebab) is a common type of skewered meat served in Anatolian cuisine, usually eaten with sliced onions, salad and bread.

-Liver is served in different ways in Kurdish cooking, and can be found on its own as a main course in a sizzling plate, or as a kebab on shish skewers.
-Ciğer kebab has been registered that it belongs to the Diyarbakır.
+Liver is served in different ways, and can be found on its own as a main course in a sizzling plate, or as a kebab on shish skewers.
+Ciğer kebab has been registered that it belongs to Diyarbakır.